Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 Young children often mix up loud and soft with high and low and this is NOT surprising.
 They often hear “turn up the TV” which seems to correlate with high while “turn down the TV” seems to correlate with low.

-Take time to teach high/low and loud/soft independently.
-Take a peek at this post for more about Teaching High and Low Sounds.
+Teach high/low and loud/soft independently in the early elementary grades.
+Take a peek at this post for fun activities to Teach High and Low Sounds.

-Two of our favorite singing games to teach loud and soft are Lucy Locket (so, la, mi) and Closet Key (do, re, mi).
+Two of my favorite singing games to teach loud and soft are Lucy Locket and Closet Key.
 The two games are almost identical in their structure.

 Formation: Large open circle with space between students.